Porus (TV series): Porus(bakht-e-paras)' and Sikandar's meeting and aftermath

-Alexander arrives in India, vassalising Ambhiraj and thus capturing Takshashila.
-Kanishk escapes imprisonment and allies with Alexander, though he later redefects to the Pauravas and is killed by Alexander.
-Alexander attacks the Pauravas resulting in a war lasting months.
-Both sides have heavy losses during the war, with Porus losing his parents though he kills Ambhiraj.
-Eventually, Alexander is victorious in the Battle of the Hydaspes in 326 BCE and captures Porus, but impressed by Porus's bravery, he returns his kingdom to him.
-Afraid of the army of the Nanda Emperor Dhana Nanda, which is far bigger than Porus', Alexander's army refuses to advance further, forcing him to retreat.
-Porus has a son, Malayketu.
-On his way to Macedonia, Alexander dies under mysterious circumstances in Babylon in 323 BCE.
+Both sides suffer heavy losses during the war, with Porus losing Bamni and Hasti.
+Eventually, Alexander is victorious in the Battle of the Hydaspes in 326 BCE and captures Porus, but impressed by Porus's bravery, he returns his kingdom to him, ends his campaign, and starts his journey back to Macedonia.
+Porus and Laachi has a son, Malayketu.
+On his way back to Macedonia, Alexander dies under mysterious circumstances in Babylon in 323 BCE leaving behind Roxane who was pregnant.
 The same year, Porus and Laachi are assassinated in a group attack by Ambhiraj's vengeful son Ambhikumar and Alexander's former general Seleucus, though Malayketu survives.
-In his final moments, Porus entrusts the future of India to his prime minister and advisor, the Brahmin scholar Chanakya.
+In his final moments, Porus entrusts the future of India to Chanakya.